 Instructions:

-STEP 1: Add water to the three containers.
-First one full, second one 1/2 full, and third one 1/4 full.
+STEP 1: Add water to the three containers: the first one should be full, the second one half full, and the third one 1/4 full.

 Pin